etianen/django-herokuapp/README.rst

 ----------------------------

-Once you've completed the above steps, and are confident that your site is suitable to deploy to Heroku, you can validate against common errors by running the ``./manage.py heroku_audit`` command.
+Once you've completed the above steps, and are confident that your site is suitable to deploy to Heroku, you can validate against common errors by running the ``heroku_audit`` management command.

 ::